Mabsky05/day_planner/README.md

 Below this will be a table of rows indicating columns for Time, Task, and Save.

+Inputting a task under a specific time within the 'Task' heading, then ticking the box under 'Save', will save the task to local storage.

+Tasks will still be displayed when the page is refreshed.

+To clear/change a task, change the contents then tick its respective box.

 ## Log

 ### 09/01/22
-First upload
+First upload.

-Need to install loop:
+Need to install loop?

 ### 10/01/22
-Code fully functional
+Code fully functional.

-Minor refinements needed (UI, comments, additional html text)
+Minor refinements needed (UI, comments, additional html text).

+### 03/02/22
+Updated README, LICENCE.
+Code complete.